TerminalJack/Spriter2UnityDX/README.md

 >   * restore to life or consciousness; revive. <br>
 >   * give fresh vigor or impetus to. <br>

-This documentation is still a work in progress.
+⚠️ This document is still a work in progress.

 ## Description
 Spriter2UnityDX helps you integrate Spriter projects into Unity.
 It imports Spriter .scml files and the images that it references and produces the following as output: